Out of Our Hands

 "Out of Our Hands" is a song written by Irish singer-songwriter Gemma Hayes for her third album The Hollow of Morning.
 It was released digitally on 2 May 2008 as the album's first single.
-The single went to #6 in the official Top 40 Irish Singles chart.

 Music video

-No music video was shot for 'Out of Our Hands', despite being the album's lead single.
-However, the second single released from the album, Home, did receive video treatment.
+No music video was shot for "Out of Our Hands", despite being the album's lead single.
+However, the second single released from the album, "Home", did receive video treatment.